Hot Shot Trucking Startup Guide

 First and foremost, hot shot truck drivers need a pickup truck and some kind of flatbed trailer for hauling loads.
 I recommend getting a dually pickup truck, but that comes down to personal preference.
 For trailers, bumper pull, gooseneck trailers, tilt deck and dovetail all have their own advantages and disadvantages depending on what you’re hauling.
 Beyond that, straps, chains, and tarps are a few of the bare essentials.
 You don’t need particularly heavy-duty chains when driving hot shot because your weight won’t ever be high enough that it would require something really thick.
 Tarping is a skill that has a little bit of a learning curve (think of it like wrapping a very large Christmas present), but is useful for keeping freight dry.

 I usually recommend hot shot truckers have 20 straps with ratchets; four 20’-long 3/8″ chains in your truck, along with four binders and a winch bar; and two 6’ drop tarps.
-Those are some of the basics, but you can always check out my hot shot checklist for more specific recommendations.

 How to Find Hot Shot Trucking Loads

 Hot shot freight is time-sensitive and companies are going to be looking for trucks in their area that are able to pick up loads and get on the road ASAP — which makes load boards the most efficient method for truckers to easily find hot shot freight.